pulumi/docs/content/blog/manage-infrastructure-with-pac/index.md

 > “My policy kit doesn’t need to just be about bits on disk and packages, and files, and my SSH config, and my firewall rules, and my network rules.
 It can be about my cloud instances and how they’re actually configured and set up at the API level.
 Ultimately, there’s an API somewhere, and I have a bunch of resources, and I want to set some policies about them.”

 Pulumi released the CrossGuard preview last fall.
 CrossGuard lets you verify, enforce, and apply custom policies on resources in your infrastructure.
-You can run policies against any Pulumi stack, which means that you can apply policies written in Typescript to stacks written in any language supported by Pulumi such as Python.
+You can run policies against any Pulumi stack, which means that you can apply policies written in TypeScript to stacks written in any language supported by Pulumi such as Python, Go, and .NET languages.
 Policy Packs are bundles of policies, and when you run `pulumi up`, CrossGuard evaluates every resource in the stack against the Policy Pack.
 CrossGuard works in AWS, Azure, Google Cloud Platform, and Kubernetes.

 The CrossGuard preview provides the following key features:

 1. [Policy SDK](https://github.com/pulumi/pulumi-policy) for coding custom policies using TypeScript or Javascript
- 2. [Running a Policy Pack locally](https://www.pulumi.com/docs/get-started/crossguard/authoring-a-policy-pack/#testing-the-policy-pack-locally) to speed up development and testing of policies.
+2. [Running a Policy Pack locally]({{< relref "docs/get-started/crossguard/authoring-a-policy-pack#testing-the-policy-pack-locally" >}}) to speed up development and testing of policies.
 Validate infrastructure before deployment.
 3. [AWSGuard](https://github.com/pulumi/pulumi-policy-aws) is a ready-to-apply playbook for enforcing AWS best practices for security, reliability, and cost
- 4. [Apply a Policy Pack](https://www.pulumi.com/docs/get-started/crossguard/enforcing-a-policy-pack/) across an organization to validate all the infrastructure deployed
+4. [Apply a Policy Pack]({{ < relref “docs/get-started/crossguard/enforcing-a-policy-pack” >}}) across an organization to validate all the infrastructure deployed

 CrossGuard ensures that you can enforce best practices for cost, compliance, security, and team practices for a single project or across your organization.
 Let’s look at how we can apply policies to infrastructure deployed across cloud providers and Kubernetes.